telvarost/HauntedSands-StationAPI/README.md

   * Generates between Y levels 4 and 52
   * Generates 0 to 23 gunpowder cubes
   * Does not generate in Forest, Plains, or Tundra biomes
+  * Often will catch fire immediately from lava and explode on generation
+    * Explosion is not strong enough to break stone
 * Allows nether generation of stripes of redstone sand
   * Generates below Y level 80
   * Generates 0 to 63 redstone sand
-* Allows nether generation of small bits of glowstone sand
+* Allows nether generation of small flat stars of glowstone sand
   * Generates at all Y levels
-  * Generates 0 to 7 glowstone sand
+  * Generates 0 to 13 glowstone sand

 ### Sand/Cube Features